-- (1) Representatives shall investigate complaints in order to determine if complaints are verified.
-The principle steps in an investigation shall include, but are not limited to, the following: - (a) A face-to-face interview with the consumer. - (b) An on-site visit to where the services that are the subject of the complaint were provided. - (c) Direct contact, be it by face-to-face contact, a telephone call, or by letter, with the complainant if the complainant is different from the consumer. - (d) Obtaining consent from the consumer. - (e) Obtaining a clear statement of the problem(s). - (f) Informing the consumer of the ombudsman process and possible steps in the investigation, as described in paragraph (A)(2) of this rule, and developing an action plan. - (g) Revealing known any conflict(s) of interest. - (h) Obtaining a statement of the consumer's goals. - (i) Identifying the participants and relevant agencies.
+- (1) Representatives shall investigate complaints to determine if those complaints are verified.
+The principle steps in an investigation include, but are not limited to, the following: - (a) An in-person interview with the consumer. - (b) An on-site visit to where the services that are the subject of the complaint were provided to make observations. - (c) Direct contactby in-person contact, a telephone call, video conference, email, or by letter with the complainant if the complainant is different from the consumer. - (d) Obtaining consent from the consumer. - (e) Obtaining a clear statement of the problem(s). - (f) Informing the consumer of the ombudsman process and possible steps in the investigation, as described in paragraph (A)(2) of this rule, and developing an action plan.

-(j) Identifying any steps already taken to handle or resolve the complaint.

-(k) Determining gaps in the information.

-(l) Gathering factual information through interviews with those persons with potential knowledge including, but not limited to, the complainant, the consumer, other agencies, and the provider's staff management, or owners.
+(g) Revealing any known conflict(s) of interest. (h) Obtaining a statement of the consumer's goals. (i) Identifying the participants and relevant agencies. (j) Identifying any steps already taken to handle or resolve the complaint. (k) Determining gaps in the information. (l) Gathering factual information through interviews with those persons with potential knowledge including, but not limited to, the complainant, the consumer, other agencies, and the provider's staff, management, or owners. (m) Researching regulations and laws. (n) Reviewing relevant consumer, provider, or government records. (o) Engaging volunteer representatives when available.

-(m) Observing in a facility, in a location where services are delivered, or in a consumer's own home

-(n) Researching regulations and laws.

-(o) Reviewing relevant consumer, provider, or government records.

-(p) Engaging volunteer representatives when available.

 (2) The investigating representative does not need to exhaust one principal step before starting another or follow them in the order given in paragraph (B)(1) of this rule.

-(C) Complaint resolution:

-Strategies for the resolution of a complaint shall be established in action plans developed in conjunction with the consumer and may include, but are not limited to, the following:

-(1) Consumer empowerment.
+(C) Complaint resolution: Strategies for the resolution of a complaint shall be established in action plans developed in conjunction with the consumer and may include, but are not limited to, the following: (1) Consumer empowerment.
 (2) Negotiation.
 (3) Mediation.

 (4) Referral to other agencies.

-(5) Education.
+/F . •

+(> ub) ۱ cation

+v.
+Luu Cauon
-(6) Advocacy for consumers at involuntary discharge hearings, navigating grievance and appeal processes, and appealing adverse benefit determinations, but not representation at a state hearing held according to Chapter 119. of the Revised Code.

-(7) Legislative advocacy after consultation with the SLTCO.

-(8) Public disclosure after consultation with the SLTCO.

-(D) Complaint follow-up activities:

-Representatives shall perform follow-up activities on complaints in a time frame appropriate to the complaint and resolution.

-(E) Closing a case:

-Before closing a case, the representative shall inform the consumer and, if appropriate, the complainant, that ombudsman activity will cease.
-A representative may cease activity when any of the following occurs:

-(1) The complaint has been resolved or explained to the consumer's satisfaction.

-(2) The representative determines that no further activity by the representative will produce satisfaction for the consumer.

-(3) The complaint has been withdrawn.

-(F) Conflict of interest:

-(1) Representatives shall comply with Ohio's ethics laws and this rule when handling complaints.

-(a) A representative who has been assigned a complaint shall reveal to the program director and the consumer and/or complainant any other relationship with the provider, public agency, or person involved that may call into question the representative's objectivity or effectiveness in handling the complaint.
+- (6) Advocacy for consumers at involuntary discharge hearings, navigating grievance and appeal processes, and appealing adverse benefit determinations, but not representation at a state hearing held according to Chapter 119. of the Revised Code. - (7) Legislative advocacy after consultation with the SLTCO. - (8) Public disclosure after consultation with the SLTCO. - (D) Complaint follow-up activities: Representatives shall perform follow-up activities on complaints in a time frame appropriate to the complaint and resolution. - (E) Closing a case: Before closing a case, the representative shall inform the consumer and, if appropriate, the complainant, that ombudsman activity will cease.
+A representative may cease activity when any of the following occurs: - (1) The complaint has been resolved or explained to the consumer's satisfaction. - (2) The representative determines that no further activity by the representative will produce satisfaction for the consumer. - (3) The complaint has been withdrawn. - (F) Conflict of interest: - (1) Representatives shall comply with Ohio's ethics laws and this rule when handling complaints. - (a) A representative who has been assigned a complaint shall reveal to the program director and the consumer and/or complainant any other relationship with the provider, public agency, or person involved that may call into question the representative's objectivity or effectiveness in handling the complaint.
 These types of relationships may include, but are not limited to, having previously worked for or with a current employee of the provider, having an immediate family member who works for the provider, or having worked for the public agency involved in the complaint.